BardicDefense/purple-hack/spells.md

 reply might be short or cryptic, but will be truthful.
 However, the future is as yet unwritten and so events may render the reply inaccurate.

-#### Domination
+#### Dominate

-_Enchantment (R: Medium, D: 1 hour)_
+_Enchantment (R: Medium, D: Permanent until broken)_
-Save: Hard (Will).
-The spell affects one intelligent subject, who becomes powerless to resist the caster.
-Commands can be given verbally or mentally, as a free action, as long as the subject is within range.
-The subject can be forced to use their powers and abilities, assuming the caster knows of them (a victim’s secrets are not automatically revealed).
-If the victim is ordered to do something they would find abhorrent, they are first granted another saving throw.
+Places a powerful charm on one or more living creatures, either 3d6 creatures of up to Level 3 or a single creature of higher Level, as chosen by the caster.
+Each subject must make an Arcana 14 saving throw or be charmed.
+The charm lasts indefinitely, but each subject makes a further save once per day.
+If one of these saves succeeds, the charm ends.
+Subjects regard the caster as a close friend and come to the caster’s defense.
+If they share a language, the caster may give the charmed subjects commands, which they obey.
+Subjects may resist commands that contradict their habits or Alignment.
+Suicidal or clearly harmful commands are always refused.

 #### Duplicate